 Accessing your pension pot - what are your options?

-If you're 55 or over and have a ‘defined contribution’ (also known as money purchase) pension plan, you can:
+If you're 55 or over and have a defined contribution (money purchase) pension plan, you can:

 - Leave your pension pot invested